txmodxoops/CPanel_Themes/README.md

 You could overwrite the files there to change

+Changed extension from .html to .tpl, in the file class/theme.php

 # Bootstrap

 This theme uses bootstrap 3.3.1 or 3.3.2, to work properly you must use jquery 1.10.4